submah/aws-sqs-node-js/README.md

 # AWS SQS NodeJS Example

 Follow the instructions below on an EC2 Ubuntu instance.
 This tutorial will help you setup the AWS SDK using NodeJS.
-If you have any questions please contact me!

 ```
 sudo su
 apt-get update